 Limit entry points

 Check the structural integrity of the building to ensure there aren’t any gaps or cracks through which pests can enter.
 The smallest gap in the wall is all that’s needed for rodents, ants, cockroaches, and many more pests to enter a hotel.
 Have pipework assessed and make sure there are no gaps between pipes and the surrounding walls, too.
 If there are gaps, then call a professional to have them filled immediately – rats tend to enter buildings from the sewer system, so this is imperative.
 Also, check for leaks and have them repaired as soon as possible; the damp/mould can attract flies.

 Use a pest management system

 Arguably the most important step you can take towards protecting your hotel from pests is to hire a professional pest controller and set up an ongoing contract.
-A proper pest management system will ensure that all necessary checks for weaknesses and potential pest entry points will be performed, and the necessary steps will be taken to ensure the hotel is pest-proof.
+Having a proper pest control procedure in hotel policies will ensure that all necessary checks for weaknesses and potential pest entry points will be performed, and the necessary steps will be taken to ensure the hotel is pest-proof.
 Should any pest problem arise, which unfortunately can be common, since hotels handle food and drink constantly, then having a pest control company on hand is vital.
-Using the same pest control company, one that knows your hotel inside and out will mean they’ll be able to deal with pest problems more efficiently than a brand new company each time.
+Using the same pest control company, one that knows your hotel inside and out, will mean they’ll be able to deal with pest problems more efficiently than a brand-new company each time.

 Here at Inoculand, we have vast experience in providing hotels with pest control services.
 With over ten years serving London and the surrounding areas, you’re in safe hands.
+We can put in place a sound pest control procedure in hotel rooms and ensure that the catering areas remain pest-free.
 Get in touch with us to find out more about our pest control and pest management services.